We are currently closed for installation. Join us 17 July 5-7pm for Tessa Boffin: Where We Touch the Archive.

 Celebrating the hidden histories of our Devonshire neighbourhood

-Discover, Celebrate, Grow is a programme celebrating the people, buildings and hidden histories of Eastbourne’s Devonshire Ward, funded by an award of £92,396 from The National Lottery Heritage Fund.
+Discover, Celebrate, Grow is a programme celebrating the people, buildings and hidden histories of Eastbourne’s Devonshire Ward.
+Devonshire Collective is delivering it through 2026 and into 2027, funded by an award of £92,396 from The National Lottery Heritage Fund.

 Upcoming Workshops